skip to content

 What Cambridge offers to help with this career

-Student institutions at Cambridge include the university’s international development society (CUID) and the Cambridge Development Initiative (CDI).
+Student institutions at Cambridge include Cambridge University International Development (CUID) to build your knowledge of the sector and student-led NGO Cambridge Development Initiative (CDI).

 Other things you should know